TWPUB/TWPUB-Tools/README.md

 ## Stitching TWPub files into wiki files

 The file `./bin/slice-and-stitch-wiki.sh` demonstrates how to stitch a TWPub file into an empty TiddlyWiki wiki file using simple string operations, without using any TiddlyWiki library code.
 The script invokes a JavaScript app `./bin/stitch-wiki.js` that does the actual stitching.
-As well as injecting the TWPub, it also needs to inject a story configuration tiddler and a column configuration tiddler.
-These tiddlers have to be constructed dynamically rather than baked into the empty file because their content depends on the TWPub in question.